paper-trail-gem/paper_trail/README.md

 >> PaperTrail.serializer = MyCustomSerializer
 ```

 The serializer needs to be a class that responds to a `load` and `dump` method.
+[See the default PaperTrail serializer](https://github.com/airblade/paper_trail/blob/master/lib/paper_trail/serializers/yaml.rb) for an example.

 ## Deleting Old Versions